brnuts/netlab/README.md

 ## Running it

 ### For MAC hosts
 You will need some CPU parameter to run faster on MAC, like CPUID on and Accel HVF.
-You may have to use `nice -20` to give priority to your program.
+Mac may give low priority to qemu program as it is running from a terminal, to give more priority use `nice -20` in front.

 `sudo nice -20 qemu-system-x86_64 -hda netlab.img -smp 4 -m 2G -cpu host,vmware-cpuid-freq=on -accel hvf -net user,hostfwd=tcp:10.0.4.1:22-:22 -net nic`